fandressouza/dev-books/Django For Beginners/README.md

     path('', homePageView, name='Home')
 ]
 ```
+Run the app by using the command below:

+`python manage.py runserver`

+---

 Page 30 mentions `git init` so we can start a fresh repository and commit our changes

 Up until page 38 they talk about Git and Bitbucket so I skip this section as I know enough about this to get by.

+---

 Page 39 and 40 explain initial set up to get a project up and running